srini-555/coding-interview/docs/data-structure/tree/Heap.md

    - Add the new node to the bottom level of the heap at the leftmost open space.
    - Compare the new node with its parent:
       - If they are in the correct order, stop.
       - If they are NOT in the correct order, swap the new node with its parent.
-Continue this comparison.
+Continue this step.
 ### Extract
 - Process
+   - Replace the root of the heap with the last element on the last level.
+   - Compare the new root with its children:
+      - If they are in the correct order, stop.
+      - If they are NOT in the correct order, swap the new node with one of its children.
+Continue this step.